-The median home price is $370,000 (far below the California median home price of $499,000), with two-bedroom rentals running $1,000 on average.
-Retirees enjoy an active lifestyle in Palm Springs, with plenty of outdoors activities and cultural events.
+The median home price is $420,000 (well below the California median home price of $499,000), with two-bedroom rentals running $1124 on average.
+Retirees enjoy an active lifestyle in Palm Springs, with plenty of outdoor activities and cultural events.
 Residents can continue their education at Osher Lifelong Learning Institute at Cal State San Bernadino in adjacent Palm Desert or at the Palm Springs Art Museum.
 About 45 minutes northeast, nature enthusiasts can enjoy a day's outing at Joshua Tree National Park in the high desert.

 Getting around town and in and out of Palm Springs is easy, with an international airport located close to downtown, a local bus service, access to Amtrak and Greyhound.
 San Diego is just two hours' drive.
 Palm Springs is surrounded by smaller desert communities, the San Bernardino Mountains, Salton Sea, Big Bear and Lake Arrowhead.

-On the northern border of San Diego County, the beach side city of Oceanside attracts retirees for its climate and easy lifestyle.
+On the northern border of San Diego County, the beachside city of Oceanside attracts retirees for its climate and easy lifestyle.
 As far as Southern California's desirable beach towns go, Oceanside real estate is comparatively affordable.
-The median house price is $425,000 with the cheaper real estate located inland from the coast.
+The median house price is $520,000.
+A two-bedroom rental averages $1934 with the cheaper real estate located inland from the coast.
 On the rental front, there are several active retirement and 55-plus communities, as well as senior apartments.